 Matt Goodman, a Site Supervisor at Teak Construction, has been using Field Notes for over a year.
 He says it is “a versatile tool used to generate reports for Quality Assurance Checks, Progress Tracking of Sub-Contractors and Consultant Communication.”
 He has also gotten a preview of the enhancements announced today and says they make Field Notes even more helpful.

 Not using OpenSpace yet?
-If you want to learn more about our technology and find out why our customers believe it’s indispensable, click here.
+If you want to learn more about our technology and find out why our customers believe it’s indispensable, reach out to our team for a demo.